 - Organizational behavior

-Looking for a career in HR management?
-Here’s what you’ll need to do:
+Looking for a career in management? ’s what you’ll need to do:

 - Staffing: Attract, recognize, develop, and retain top talent.